jbech-linaro/optee_docs/architecture/globalplatform_api.rst

 In addition to what is stated in :ref:`tee_internal_core_api`, there are some non-official extensions in OP-TEE.

+Trusted Applications should include header file ``tee_api_defines_extensions.h`` to import the definitions of the extensions.
+For each extension, a configuration directive prefixed ``CFG_`` allows one to disable support for the extension when building the OP-TEE packages.

 Cache Maintenance Support
 =========================
 Following functions have been introduced in order to operate with cache: